jsalt-coml/lena_eval/README.md

 This will download ACLEW and Tsimane files.
 We need both human-made annotations (gold) and lena-made annotations.
-Note that ACLEW gold files are automagically updated if the original annotation files are, themselves, updated.
-While other files are set in stone and should be re-downloaded to habilis whenever their annotation files undergo a substantial change.

 ## Run the evaluations